Skip to content

 Is Centella good for pores?

 Yes.
-Centella calms, eases inflammation, and supports a strong barrier.
-As a result, pores often look finer and breakouts subside faster.
+Centella soothes, reduces inflammation, and supports a strong barrier.
+That often makes pores look more refined and blemishes calm down faster.

-Centella reduces redness, promotes regeneration, and strengthens the skin barrier.
-It provides gentle care without heaviness and suits sensitive and blemish-prone skin.
+Centella reduces redness, supports regeneration, and strengthens the skin barrier.
+It provides gentle care without feeling heavy and suits sensitive as well as blemish-prone skin.

 Can Centella cause clogged pores?

 Unlikely.
 Centella itself is considered non-comedogenic.
-However, pay attention to the overall formulation and prefer lightweight, non-comedogenic textures.
+Still, pay attention to the full formulation and choose lightweight, non-comedogenic textures.

-Common factors include very heavy, occlusive products, incomplete cleansing, excess sebum, sweat, UV damage, and mechanical irritation.
-A tailored routine with mild, lightweight textures helps prevent congestion.
+Common factors include products that are too heavy or occlusive, incomplete cleansing, excess sebum, sweat, UV damage, and mechanical irritation.
+A suitable routine with mild, lightweight textures helps prevent this.